- HMRC Survey of Personal Incomes (FOI2023/51378, FOI2024/200347, FOI2026/78433)

 Limitations:

-- Self-employment data lags (latest available: 2021-22)
+- Self-employment data lags PAYE by one tax year (latest available: 2023-24, versus 2024-25 for PAYE)

 - Regional data rounded to nearest thousand